nickrttn/twitter-dataviz/README.md

 In an alternative visualization, the profile colors of every tweets' user are shown as a form of generative art.

+A live demo of the application can be found at [twitterviz.unicornswithlaserguns.com](https://twitterviz.unicornswithlaserguns.com)

 ## Features

 - oAuth 1.0a authentication w/ Twitter